rspamd/rspamd.com/doc/usage_policy.md

 ---
 layout: doc
-title: Feeds usage policy
+title: Data usage policy
 ---

-# Rspamd fuzzy feed and DNSBL usage policies
+# Rspamd fuzzy feed, DNSBL and site usage policies

 If you use Rspamd [fuzzy feeds](https://rspamd.com/doc/modules/fuzzy_check.html) and/or Rspamd URLs/Emails black lists then you need to understand the existing limits and whether you are qualifying for the free usage terms.

-We cover here both fuzzy storage feeds and DNS lists, specifically URLs and Emails black lists.
+We cover here fuzzy storage feeds, DNS lists (specifically URLs and Emails black lists) and `rspamd.com` site usage for maps distribution.
 In future that could be extended to other intelligence resources provided by `rspamd.com`.

 ## Free usage policy